z4id/ToDoFehrist/README.md

         If any environment variable isn't set, then an exception will be thrown.
     - Run Tests
         python manage.py test
+    - RUN Pylint
+        pylint $(git ls-files '*.py')
+            Your code has been rated at 6.74/10 pylint --load-plugins pylint_django $(git ls-files '*.py')c
+            Your code has been rated at 9.43/10
     - Run Application
         python manage.py makemigrations
         python manage.py migrate